Arkarayn/Arkarayn/README.md

 <img src="./images/cyberpunk-city-banner.gif" alt="Banner" style="width: 1000px; height: auto;" />

 I'm a software developer from Italy, quietly studying at 42Firenze.
-I'm on a passionate quest to learn all things, one bug at a time.
+I'm on a passionate quest to learn all things.

 ## 🎮 My Current Hobbies